nishantThosar/core-python/README.md

 4)Open terminal at that path and type "git clone ssh_that_you_copied"

 5)Now the repo will be copied to your local maching at that path in which you opend the terminal.

+To list the branch of GIT type "git branch"